goshippo/shippo-ruby-client/README.md

 #### List Handling

-In the case when the API returns a hash containing a key named like `<field>_list`, and if the extracted word `<field>`" matches one of the existing models, then each of the members of the array is coerced from a hash into an object, and the original key `<field>_list` is replaced by `<field>`.
+In the case when the API returns a hash with one of the hash values being an array of entities, and if the corresponding key can be mapped into one of the existing API models, then each of the members of the array is coerced from a hash into an object of the model's type.

-In the example below we are showing the result of such transformation where the `rates_list` member returned from the API has been converted to `rates`, and contains a list of fully constructed objects of type `Shippo::Rate`.
+In the example below we are showing the result of such transformation where the `rates_list` contains a list of fully constructed objects of type `Shippo::Rate` after being coerced from a hash.

 ```ruby
 ap @shipment.rates.first